Poor Man's Rabbit

 - 1 large rabbit, in 6 pieces, with liver

 - 4 tbsp. olive oil

 - 2 cloves garlic, minced

 - 2 cups red wine

-1 bouquet garni of bay leaf, savory, and thyme,
+- 1 bouquet garni of bay leaf, savory, and thyme, wrapped in cheesecloth

-3. Meanwhile, blanch pearl onions in a pot of boiling water for 1 minute.
+- Meanwhile, blanch pearl onions in a pot of boiling water for 1 minute.
 Drain and peel by cutting off root ends and squeezing onions out of skin.
-Sauté whole mushrooms and pearl onions over medium heat in remaining 1 tbsp. oil until golden, about 15 minutes.
+Saute whole mushrooms and pearl onions over medium heat in remaining 1 tbsp. oil until golden, about 15 minutes.
 Season to taste with salt and pepper.